javaidparacha99-rgb/analyticsproject/README.md

 ## Key Findings

 - Loyalty members generate a higher average order value than non-members across all categories
+- Electronics drives the highest total revenue despite not being the highest-volume category
-- Ecommerce and digital channels produce larger average baskets than in-store transactions
+- Online and Mobile App channels produce larger average baskets than In-Store transactions
 - Champions and Loyal Customers represent a disproportionate share of total revenue
-- Return rates are low overall but concentrated in Apparel and Beauty categories
+- Returns are concentrated in Clothing & Apparel and Beauty, strongly correlated with low satisfaction scores
-- Satisfaction scores of 1 or 2 are strongly correlated with return behaviour
-- October and November are the highest volume months, pointing to a seasonal peak opportunity
+- October and November are the highest-volume months, pointing to a clear seasonal planning opportunity

 ---

 ## Key Recommendations

-1. Accelerate loyalty membership conversion among non-members through sign-up incentives
+1. Prioritize retention of Champions and Loyal Customers through tiered loyalty benefits
+2. Launch a win-back campaign for At-Risk and Inactive customers with a time-limited incentive
-2. Invest in the digital channel experience to capture larger basket sizes online
+3. Invest in the digital channel experience to capture larger baskets online and on mobile
-3. Launch a targeted win-back campaign for At-Risk and Lost/Inactive customers
-4. Address return drivers in Apparel and Beauty through better product information and sizing tools
+4. Reduce returns in Clothing and Beauty through better product information and post-purchase follow-up
-5. Align promotions and inventory planning to seasonal peaks identified in the monthly trends analysis
+5. Align inventory and promotions to the October and November seasonal peak identified in the monthly trends

 ---